HOUSE RESOLUTION NO. 1

 (2) have custody of all records and documents of the House;

-(3) supervise the handling of legislation in the House, the House journal, and other House publications; deliver to the Secretary of State at the close of each session the House journal, bill and resolution records, and all original House bills and joint resolutions; collect minutes and exhibits from all House committees and subcommittees and deliver them, unbound, to the Legislative Services Division librarian, who shall arrange to have them copied in an archivable format.
-A copy will be provided to the Legislative Services Division and the State Law Library of Montana.
-The Legislative Fiscal Analyst will receive a copy of the minutes from the appropriation committee and subcommittees.
-After copying, the original minutes will be delivered to the Montana Historical Society.
+(3) supervise the handling of legislation in the House, the House journal, and other House publications; deliver to the Secretary of State at the close of each session the House journal, bill and resolution records, and all original House bills and joint resolutions; collect minutes and exhibits from all House committees and subcommittees and arrange to have them printed on archival paper and copied in an electronic format within a reasonable time after each meeting.
+An electronic copy will be provided to the Legislative Services Division and the State Law Library of Montana.
+The archival paper copy will be delivered to the Montana Historical Society.

 (1) under the direction of the Speaker and the Chief Clerk, have charge of and maintain order in the House, its lobbies, galleries, and hallways and all other rooms in the Capitol assigned for the use of the House;